PaulieScanlon/gatsby-accessibile-charts/README.md

-# gatsby-accessibile-charts
+# gatsby-accessible-charts

-A demo repo to for creating accessible charts using Charts.css
+A demo repo for creating accessible charts using Charts.css